Aphelidium

 Aphelidium species are endoparasites of freshwater green algae.
-Aphelidium belongs to the phylum Aphelida, and is part of the Opisthosporidia, a sister clade to Fungi.
+Aphelidium belongs to the phylum Aphelida, and is part of the Opisthosporidia, a former sister clade to Fungi.
 The cells of Aphelidium are much smaller than the cells of its green algae host, which is protected by a robust cell wall.
 Aphelidium have evolved a remarkable life cycle to defeat host's defenses.

 The infection process for Aphelidium is notable for its method of entry.
 An Aphelidium cyst attached to a potential host will raise its internal pressure by expanding the posterior vacuole before using the sudden release of this pressure to defeat the host cell wall and jet itself into the host.
 As parasites of green algae, Aphelidium have important implications for the production of biofuels using algaculture.

 History of research

 Aphelidium was first described in 1885 by Wilhelm Zopf, however the current phylogenetic organisation was not solidified until the 2010s.
 In the first half of the 20th century, Aphelidium was put in the Monadinea group, a group of organisms with life cycles resembling a fungus but have amoebic trophic stages.
-Beginning from the 1950s Aphelidium were included in class Rhizopoda, and for the rest of the 20th century while studies in Aphelidium life cycles and ecology continued Aphelidium was not included in the updated phylogenetic classifications.
+Beginning from the 1950s Aphelidium were included in class Rhizopoda, and for the rest of the 20th century while studies in Aphelidium life cycles and ecology continued, Aphelidium was not included in the updated phylogenetic classifications.
 Interest in classifying Aphelidium renewed in the 21st century when class Aphelidea was established by Gromov, which includes Aphelidium, Amoeboaphelidium, and Pseudaphelidium. rRNA analysis provided the needed resolution for Aphelidium’s position in the phylogenetic tree, placing it with Cryptomycota (Rozella and the like), and Microsporidia to form the ARM branch.
 The ARM branch, also known as the Opisthosporidia, forms a monophyletic sister group to fungi.

+Tedersoo et al. showed in 2018 that Opisthosporidia is not a clade, with Rozellomyceta branching before the split of Aphelidea and Eumycota.